 Thickness 25 mm, mild steel, cutting speed 1685 mm / min.

-A lower current level usually results in better edge quality and squareness for a given thickness, but maximum dross formation.
+A lower current level usually results in better edge quality and squareness for a given thickness but can result excessive dross formation.

 Ic = 130 Apm

 Thickness 25 mm, mild steel, cutting speed 550 mm / min